Zeast Kamal

 Emma Bailey

-PhD student on the Doctorate in Clinical Psychology, Royal Holloway, University of London.
+Doctorate in Clinical Psychology Graduate, Royal Holloway, University of London.

 Research interests: Emma’s research interests are primarily in the remits of trauma, particularly within asylum-seeker and refugee populations.
 She is interested in how Post-Traumatic Stress Disorder may impact an asylum-seeker’s claim and the mechanisms underlying this, including the role of deceptive cues.
 Additionally, she is interested in the development of trauma-informed approaches and is currently writing up a small-scale service evaluation on the use of such approaches in an acute inpatient setting.
 She hopes to incorporate research on trauma-informed approaches within the field of law in her systematic review as part of her doctoral thesis.

-Contribution to CSEL: Emma is a PhD student on the doctorate in clinical psychology at Royal Holloway, University of London.
-As part of her doctoral thesis, she is working with Amina Memon on a research project investigating how behaviours associated with Post-Traumatic Stress Disorder, expectations and emotions might impact credibility judgements in a mock asylum-seeker interview.
+Contribution to CSEL: Emma completed her doctorate in clinical psychology at Royal Holloway, University of London.
+As part of her doctoral thesis, she worked with Professor Amina Memon and Dr Zoe Given-Wilson investigating how behaviours associated with Post-Traumatic Stress Disorder, expectations and emotions might impact credibility judgements in a mock asylum-seeker interview.
+Emma is working on publishing her results.

 Gaia Giampietro